ibm-cloud-docs/cloudant-cli-plugin/cloudant-cli.md

 {: #cloudant-events-config-update-cli-options}

 `--types` ([]string)
-:   An array of event types that are being sent to IBM Cloud Activity Tracker for the IBM Cloudant instance. "management" is a required element of this array.
+:   An array of event types that are being sent to IBM Cloud Activity Tracker for the IBM Cloudant instance.
+Allowable values: management, data. "management" is a required element of this array.
 Required.

     Allowable list items are: `management`, `data`.
 The minimum length is `1` item.

-#### Examples
+#### Example
 {: #cloudant-events-config-update-examples}

 Example request